The Consequences of “Imputed Righteousness” per Calvinism

 The ground on which God accounts a sinner righteous is based on the quality of the sinner’s faith.
 It is faith that obeys and leads one to strive toward perfection.
 Paul wrote, “But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 And having been set free from sin, you became slaves of righteousness” (Romans 6:17-18).
 One who becomes a slave of righteousness is under orders to persist in obedience to the principles of righteousness.
 Again, Paul said, “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus.
 Therefore let us, as many as are mature, have this mind; and if in anything you think otherwise, God will reveal even this to you.
 Nevertheless, to the degree that we have already attained, let us walk by the same rule, let us be of the same mind.
 Brethren, join in following my example, and note those who so walk, as you have us for a pattern” (Philippians 3:13-17).

 One who never sins never needs forgiveness.
 Jesus was never forgiven of anything.
 He is the exception.
-Everyone of us, however, as rational beings, have sinned and come short of God’s glory.
+Every one of us, however, as rational beings, has sinned and come short of God’s glory.
 Therefore we need forgiveness.
-Without it eternal salvation is forfeited (I Corinthians 6:9-10; Revelation 21:27).
+Without it, eternal salvation is forfeited (I Corinthians 6:9-10; Revelation 21:27).
 Forgiveness is only promised to those who obey God through faith.
 On no other basis is forgiveness promised.
 The sinner whose faith leads him to obey God fully is accounted righteous before God.
 It is his faith (not the obedience of Jesus) that is imputed to him as his righteousness.